Service Standards

 Notes:

-2. The impact of resource challenges was felt in 2023–24.
-Office staff worked tirelessly, often outside of regular working hours, to maintain the Office’s credibility and the trust of potential disclosers and complainants.
-Though the Office did not achieve the targeted 80% rate for investigations completed within one year in 2023–24, we have made progress compared to the result in 2022–23, and we continue to make concerted efforts in overcoming a backlog stemming from pandemic-related delays.
-We anticipate that these efforts will struggle against the continuing trend of the increasing number and complexity of submissions, stretching the Office beyond its capacity in 2024–25.
+- The impact of resource challenges was felt from fall 2023.
+Though the Office did not achieve the targeted 80% rate for investigations completed within one year in 2023–24, we have made progress compared to previous results, and we continue to make concerted efforts in overcoming a backlog stemming from pandemic-related delays.
 Read the 2023–24 Annual Report for more details.